 3. carve out some time specifically for potty training.

 Take a few day off work, make arrangement for someone to help out if there are sibling around and set some time aside so you can devote your undivided attention just for them.

-- Pooping often takes a little longer to train.
-Be patient, it will happen.
+4. Pooping often takeS longer – Be patient, it will happen.

 Children have a lot more opportunities to practice peeing in a day than they do pooping.
 When you do have a poop success, amp up your reinforcement.
 Have a BIG party.

 5. Overnight without accidents often comes much, much later.
 Again, it will come.

 Don’t be afraid to put them back into diapers or pull-ups over night.
 Children often don’t have the bladder control to hold it over night.
 Speak to your child’s paediatrician or GP regarding overnight readiness.